Marjorie Taylor Greene removed from House committee assignments

 In social media posts and videos made before she was elected to Congress, Greene, a freshman from Georgia, embraced a slew of far-right conspiracy theories, including questioning whether deadly school shootings had been staged and whether a plane really hit the Pentagon on 9/11.
 A supporter of the fantastical QAnon conspiracy theory, she also shared videos with anti-Semitic and anti-Muslim sentiment, and expressed support for violence against Democratic leaders in Congress.

+However, she also said that Republicans who voted to strip her of committee assignments would likely face political repercussions, given that she has the support of former President Trump.

+"The party is his.
+It doesn't belong to anybody else," Greene said about Mr. Trump.

-Although some Republicans have rebuked Greene, there had been opposition to stripping her of committee assignments, which carry power since bills are crafted in committees.
-Democrats have slammed her seat on the Education and Labor Committee in particular, given Greene's previous promotion of conspiracy theories related to the Parkland and Newtown school shootings.
+Democrats had slammed her seat on the Education and Labor Committee in particular, given Greene's previous promotion of conspiracy theories related to the Parkland and Newtown school shootings.
+Although some Republicans have rebuked Greene, there was opposition to stripping her of committee assignments, which carry power since bills are crafted in committees.

 A handful of the 11 Republicans who broke with the party could face competitive 2022 races.
 Nicole Malliotakis, Chris Jacobs and John Katko are all from New York, a Democrat-run state that will likely lose a congressional seat during redistricting.
 Illinois' Adam Kinzinger, who voted yes on impeachment, could be in the same position.
 Young Kim of California and Maria Elvira Salazar of Florida are in districts President Biden won in 2020.